How to Help Protect England’s Historic Canals

 Simply Katy

-Of course, when we think of canals, Venice often comes to mind.
-And we know that the city does a fantastic tourist trade (gondolas are highly-trained and earn a good living).
-But we also hear of things like dead rats floating down the river.
+Of course when we think of canals, Venice comes to mind.
+We know the city does a fantastic tourist trade (highly-trained gondolas earn a good living).
+But of dead rats floating down the river.
 Which is true?

-The city of Venice has 150 canals all linked by bridges, built by man around the 5th century.
+Venice has 150 canals linked by bridges, built around the 5th century.
 The water used to be clean (too salty to drink) but now is plagued by pollution and litter.
-But the city does spend a lot of money cleaning it, in order to bring in tourist income.
+The city spends an enormous amount of money cleaning it up, as tourism is its biggest income.

 Similar Posts